Avaiga/taipy-doc/docs/manuals/core/scheduling/index.md

   If a string, it must be in one of the following formats:

-  - For monthly scheduled methods -> "DD"
+  - For monthly scheduled methods -> "DD".
   - For yearly scheduled methods -> "MM-DD".
 The month can be a number or the name of the month in English (e.g. "January" or "Jan").
-  The day string can be a number between 1 and 31, or a negative number representing the number of days from the end of the month.
+  The day string can be a number representing the day of the month, or a negative number representing the number of days from the end of the month.
 For example, -1 represents the last day of the month.

 ```python linenums="1"